 Smallmouth bass are awesome fighters, and can make a day on sweet-water thoroughly exciting.
-You’ll fin this species in both rivers and reservoirs, but those lake-bound smallmouth bass are most often caught by largemouth anglers who luck into them; it’s hard to target smallmouth in lakes, in specific.
+You’ll fin this species in both rivers and reservoirs, and targeting smallish smallmouth in streams can be a blast.
+But those lake-bound smallmouth bass are most often caught by largemouth anglers who luck into them because it’s hard to target smallmouth in lakes, in specific.
 You can upgrade your chances of hooking one, however, if you use the following tactics:

 smallmouth bass fishing